NicoloMoretti/barracks/docs/scripting-guide.md

 > Rules split automatically if too long.

 > [!TIP]
-> Once you start seeing real 'Barracks' code in the documentation, you can easily copy it and try it yourself, if you have Barracks set up.
+> Whenever you think you are seeing real 'Barracks' code in the documentation, you can easily copy it and try it yourself, if you have Barracks set up.

 ## Getting started